Sterling slips on COVID-19 worries as England set to lift restrictions | Business

 Sterling slips on COVID-19 worries as England set to lift restrictions

-Sterling nudged lower on Monday as British Prime Minister Boris Johnson is expected to confirm plans to remove nearly all remaining COVID-19 restrictions in England from July 19, despite a surge of cases to levels unseen for months.
-Sterling fell 0.5% to $1.3843 against the dollar by 1200 GMT, after jumping overnight to its highest in two weeks.
+Sterling nudged lower on Monday with British Prime Minister Boris Johnson expected to confirm plans to remove nearly all remaining COVID-19 restrictions in England from July 19, despite a surge in cases to levels unseen for months.
+Sterling fell 0.1% to $1.3892 against the dollar by 1450 GMT, after jumping overnight to its highest in two weeks.

-Sterling nudged lower on Monday as British Prime Minister Boris Johnson is expected to confirm plans to remove nearly all remaining COVID-19 restrictions in England from July 19, despite a surge of cases to levels unseen for months.
+Sterling nudged lower on Monday with British Prime Minister Boris Johnson expected to confirm plans to remove nearly all remaining COVID-19 restrictions in England from July 19, despite a surge in cases to levels unseen for months.

 Johnson will announce his final decision to ease lockdown measures at a news conference on Monday.
 He is expected to eliminate rules on mask-wearing and social contact, and the instruction to work from home.
 Commerzbank analysts recalled that Johnson's move last year not to impose lockdowns turned out to be unsustainable.